jgrande/quickpass/README.md

 - `keepassx_cbind`: a small set of C functions that wrap the KeePassX features used by the add-on.
 To compile this part you need to meet all KeePassX pre-requisites which you can find [here][keepassx-install].
-In adittion you need CMake version 2.8.11 -or newer- and Git.
+In addition you need CMake version 2.8.11 -or newer- and Git.

 - `addon`: the code of the Firefox extension itself.
 To run and compile the